2408-Team-3/flytrap_terraform/README.md

 4. **Start Using Flytrap:** Access the dashboard using the `flytrap_client_dashboard_url`, log in with your updated admin credentials, and begin managing projects, users, and errors.

+## 📗 How to Use Flytrap

+### Admin Console

+1. **Log in to the admin console:** Visit the Flytrap client dashboard url in the browser (or use your custom domain if you've configured DNS).
+Log in using the default admin email and password provided in the command line Terraform outputs.
+Select Change Password to update your default admin email and password.

+2. **Create projects:** Click on Create Project.
+Give your project a name and select from among the available SDKs (React, Vanilla Js, Express, Flask).

+3. **Follow SDK setup instructions:** The admin console provides detailed installation instructions for each SDK.
+React and Express SDK packages are available through npm, the Flask SDK package is available through PyPi, and the Vanilla JS SDK is installed by adding a script tag to your exisitng application.
+You'll also be provided with a code snippet for initializing the Flytrap SDK in your application.

+4. **Add users to projects:** Once a Flytrap SDK is initialized in your application, you can add developers to each project.
+Select Create New User in the admin console.
+You'll be prompted to add users, and you can then assign those users to your projects.
+Users only have access to error data for the projects they are assigned to.

+5. **Test Flytrap setup:** The Flytrap SDK setup instructions include a code snippet for generating a sample error.
+You can add this to your application to test that the Flytrap infrastructure and SDK installation have been set up correctly.

+### Developer Dashboard

+1. **Access the dashboard:** After being assigned to a project, developers can log in to the Flytrap dashboard using their credentials.
+The dashboard serves as the central hub for monitoring and resolving errors in real-time.

+2. **View error data:** The dashboard provides a near real-time view of all captured errors, sorted by project.
+Error data includes:
+   - **Error type**
+   - **Stack trace**
+   - **Affected users**
+   - **Timestamp**

+   Use this data to understand the context and impact of each error.

+3. **Filter errors:** Developers can use the filtering tools to focus on:
+   - Handled vs unhandled errors
+   - Resolved vs unresolved errors
+   - Time periods

+    This helps prioritize fixes for issues with the greatest user impact or urgency.

+4. **Resolve errors:** Errors can be:
+   - Marked as handled (indicating that the error has been addressed).
+   - Deleted (if the error no longer needs attention).

+   The interface is designed to streamline error resolution and ensure a smooth workflow.

+5. **Monitor user impact:** Flytrap tracks how many users are affected by each error.
+This data provides actionable insights for prioritizing fixes, allowing developers to focus on high-impact issues first.

+6. **Iterate and improve:** Use Flytrap to continuously monitor your applications for new issues and ensure errors are resolved promptly.
+The dashboard’s intuitive interface minimizes distractions, allowing teams to focus on improving the user experience.

 ## 🖥️ Managing Your Flytrap Infrastructure

 ### Modifying Configuration